 and that the Contractor shall, at its sole cost and expense, make such alterations as may be necessary to effectuate such conformity.

-The Contractor warrants that the Work, its parts, Materials, Services, Engineering shall conform to laws of the Czech Republic.
+The Contractor warrants that the Work, its parts, Materials, Services, Engineering shall conform to laws of the Czech Republic and be CE-certifiable.

 The Contractor’s warranty issued pursuant to Clauses 25.1 to 25.6 shall remain valid for the Work for [to be edited by the Contractor; MIN 24 months] from the date of issue by the Customer of the Project Closing Certificate of the complete Equipment and may only be extended to extent stipulated under Clause 25.12.

 The Customer shall promptly notify the Contractor in writing of any claims arising under this warranty and shall stipulate a reasonable specific time period for its remedy.
-The Contractor undertakes to remedy any and all defects under the Contract it becomes aware of without undue delay, whether or not these have been notified by the Customer.
+The Contractor undertakes to remedy any and all defects under the Contract without undue delay, after they have been notified by the Customer.
 The Contractor shall in writing confirm the receipt of the Customer’s notification.
 The Contractor shall initiate the on-Site removal of the defects of the Work during the warranty period on the Site within no more than three (3) days of their notification by the Customer, unless the Parties agree otherwise on a specific action plan.

 Defect removal during the warranty period must be documented in a defect removal record; the record must be prepared and signed by the respective representatives of the Parties.